daisygunn/around-the-world/README.md

 - A fun & interactive quiz
 - The ability to track their scores so they can see if they're improving
 - Control over which questions they answer to allow for continent specific testing
+- A page with fun and interesting facts to enhance their learning

 It was imperative to me that this website was simple & easy to use to ensure that the users had an enjoyable experience; therefore each page has a limited amount of information, written in simple language.

 As children aren't always guaranteed to have mobile phones this website has been designed to work well on desktops & tablets as well, to ensure that no matter the device the user has a positive user experience.

 ### Scope
+In order to acheive the desired user and business goals this website will include the following:
+1. A landing page with:
+- a H1 element
+- animated globe image
+- Navigation bar

+2. Play game page:
+- H1 element
+- Navigation bar
+- Start game button
+- Type of quiz buttons
+- Quiz questions
+- Score tally
+- Quit game button

+3. Rules page:
+- H1 element
+- Navigation bar
+- Quiz rules and instructions

+4. Fun Facts page:
+- H1 element
+- Navigation bar
+- Animated text boxes for users to click in order to read the fun facts.

 ### Structure